Nan Tang

 Before joining HKUST(GZ), I worked as a senior scientist at Qatar Computing Research Institute, a visiting scientist at MIT CSAIL, a research fellow at University of Edinburgh, a scientific staff member at CWI (national research institute for mathematics and computer science in the Netherlands), and a visiting scholar at University of Waterloo.

-I am directing the Data Intelligence lab, which focuses on finding good data and smart analytics that are fundamental to data management, data science and artificial intelligence.
+I am directing the Data Intelligence and Analytics Lab (DIAL), which focuses on finding good data and smart analytics that are fundamental to data management, data science and artificial intelligence.

 • Retrieval-based language models using multi-modal data lakes.
 Data lakes have become increasingly popular for many organizations.
 Given a natural language question, retrieving datasets (e.g., text, tables, graphs) and reasoning with language models are key for business intelligence.